hs-pp/DevStats/README.md

 <img src="./Images/StatsPanel.png" width="420">

-More detailed stats can be seen at Wakatime.com
+More detailed stats can be found on WakaTime.

 ## Heartbeats Panel
 From the <b>Heartbeats Panel</b> you can see your queued heartbeats that have yet to be sent, a history of the most recent heartbeats, and a list of failed-to-send heartbeats that can be reattempted through an easy click of a button.